AlexGarcia623/ALEX-Labs/README.md

 "The Flow of Energy Out of the Sun" and "Measure the Hubble Constant" CLEA Labs used in the lab course were prioritized.
 These labs were the biggest culprits of the Windows 10 non-functionality.
 While testing the waters on my ability to recreate these labs, I came to the conclusion that implementing all three CLEA labs could be recreated within my skill set.

-Thus, the University of Florida Astronomy 1022L course gained its independence of the CLEA software.
+Thus, the University of Florida Astronomy 1022L course gained its independence from the CLEA software.
 An added perk in this process is the projected longevity of these exercises.
 The CLEA Labs suffered as they aged since they were written in a language that, apparently, became obsolete several years down the road.
 ALEX Labs, developed in HTML/JS/CSS, aims to avoid this problem entirely by being entirely web-based, open-source, and in languages familiar to non-software developers.

 ## Do you plan to create more labs?

-No, after Spring 2023 I no longer attend the University of Florida!
+Nope!
+I no longer attend the University of Florida -- unless some enterprising graduate student of the future takes up the challenge, I will no longer be updating/adding to these

 ## Acknowledgements